IBM-Cloud/get-started-aspnet-core/README.md

 # ASP.NET Core getting started application
-The Bluemix Getting started tutorial for ASP.NET Core uses this sample application to provide you with a sample workflow for working with any Dotnet app on Bluemix; you set up a development environment, deploy an app locally and on Bluemix, and integrate a Bluemix database service in your app.
+The Bluemix Getting started tutorial for ASP.NET Core uses this sample application to provide you with a sample workflow for working with any .NET Core app on Bluemix; you set up a development environment, deploy an app locally and on Bluemix, and integrate a Bluemix database service in your app.

 The ASP.NET Core getting started application uses a [ClearDB MySQL service](https://console.bluemix.net/catalog/services/cleardb-managed-mysql-database) from Bluemix to add information to a database and then return information from a database to the UI.